Christina Marie Riggs

-Christina Marie Riggs (September 2, 1971 – May 2, 2000) was convicted of the November 1997 murders of her two children, Justin Dalton Thomas (age 5) and Shelby Alexis Riggs (age 2).
-Riggs was a licensed practical nurse, and she planned to kill the children with injections of drugs she obtained from her hospital.
-When she injected her son with potassium chloride, it caused pain but not death, so she smothered both children to death, then attempted suicide.
+Christina Marie Riggs (September 2, 1971 – May 2, 2000) was American convicted murderer and a former licensed practical nurse, who was executed in Varner, Arkansas for the 1997 murders of her two children, Justin Dalton Thomas (1992 - 1997), age 5, and Shelby Alexis Riggs (1994-1997), age 2.

+On November 4, 1997, Riggs sedated her children and planned to kill them with an injection of drugs she had obtained from her workplace.
+After the injection did not kill her son, she smothered both children to death and then attempted to die by suicide.

+Defense attorneys initially stated that Riggs suffered from post‑traumatic stress disorder after working as medical first responder to 1995 Oklahoma City Bombing, however the Veterans Administration Hospital where she was employed from 1990 to 1995, confirmed that Riggs was not dispatched to the scene.
+Her attorneys did not present this as a defense at trial.
+Riggs waived her right to appeal and volunteered execution, which was carried out by lethal injection on May 2, 2000, occurring less than two years after her conviction on two counts of capital murder.

-Defense attorneys mentioned Riggs's depression and post-traumatic stress disorder during her trial, but Riggs did not put up a defense in the penalty phase.
-She waived her appeals and was executed by lethal injection less than two years after her convictions.
-She was the first woman to be executed in Arkansas since 1845.
-Riggs also remains the youngest woman to be executed in the United States in the modern era.
+Riggs was the first woman executed in Arkansas since 1845.
+At the age of 28, Riggs was the "fifth woman executed in the United States since the Supreme Court lifted the ban on capital punishment in 1976."

+Giggs remains the youngest woman to be executed in the modern era.

 Early life

 Riggs was born in Lawton, Oklahoma, and grew up in Oklahoma City.
-She said she was sexually abused as a child, and she began using alcohol, tobacco and marijuana by the age of 14.
-She became pregnant for the first time at age 16; she gave the child up for adoption.
-After finishing high school, Riggs became a licensed practical nurse and worked in home health nursing and for a Veterans Administration hospital.
+She stated that she was sexually abused as a child and began using alcohol, tobacco, and marijuana by age fourteen.
+She became pregnant at sixteen and placed the child for adoption.
+After finishing high school, she became a licensed practical nurse and worked in home health care and at a Veterans Administration hospital.

 Riggs became pregnant with her son Justin in 1991.
 The child's father was not involved in their lives, but before Justin was born in June 1992, she began dating Jon Riggs.
-Christina and Jon Riggs married in 1993, and they had a daughter, Shelby, in December 1994.
-The couple moved to Sherwood, Arkansas, where her mother lived, in 1995, and Christina Riggs got a job there at Baptist Hospital.
-Christina and Jon Riggs divorced after she said he struck Justin in the stomach.
+Christina and Jon married in 1993 and had a daughter, Shelby, in December 1994.
+The family moved to Sherwood, Arkansas, in 1995, where her mother lived, and Riggs obtained a job at Baptist Hospital.
+Christina and Jon later divorced after she said he struck Justin in the stomach.